 Besides, you only have to learn a few things and buy the needed tools and materials.
-To help you, we’ve round up everything you need to know to start your tree-felling experience.
+To help you, I’ve round up everything you need to know to start your tree-felling experience.

 What is Felling?

-When a tree is felled, it is either cut down with a chainsaw or handsaw, depending on the method used.
-Cutting down trees using chainsaws requires forethought and strategy.
+When felling a tree, it can be cut down using either a chainsaw or handsaw, depending on the chosen method.
+Utilizing chainsaws for tree felling requires careful planning and strategic approach.

 A seasoned chainsaw operator can be a great assistance if you’re just learning how to use one.

 Tools and Materials You’ll Need